THE EXERCISE OF FAITH

 We know the source of all things.
 We know also that all things work together for good for God’s sons and that God has always governed history and will continue to guide history until every victorious saint has inherited the works of God’s hands.
 By faith we know this to be true.

-By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh.
+By faith Abel offered to God a more excellent sacrifice than Cain, through which he obtained witness that he was righteous, God testifying of his gifts; and through it he being dead still speaks.
 (Hebrews 11:4)

-As we understand it, Cain’s offering was not rejected because it was a grain offering and not a sacrifice of blood.
+As we understand it, Cain’s offering was not rejected because it was a grain offering instead of a sacrifice of blood.
 The Scripture does not state this.
 There is no record that the offerings made by Cain and Abel were sin offerings and required blood to make an atonement.
 Grain offerings were acceptable under the Levitical law as a firstfruits of the field.

-And if thou offer a meat offering of thy firstfruits unto the Lord, thou shalt offer for the meat offering of thy firstfruits green ears of corn dried by the fire, even corn beaten out of full ears.
+‘If you offer a grain offering of your firstfruits to the LORD, you shall offer for the grain offering of your firstfruits green heads of grain roasted on the fire, grain beaten from full heads.
 (Leviticus 2:14)

 There was no problem with the Law of Moses itself.
 The problem arose when the Jews did not add faith to their service.
 Obedience to the Law became a ritual that was observed while the heart was far from God.

-For unto us was the gospel preached, as well as unto them: but the word preached did not profit them, not being mixed with faith in them that heard it.
+For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, not being mixed with faith in those who heard it.
 (Hebrews 4:2)

-By faith Enoch was translated that he should not see death; and was not found, because God had translated him: for before his translation he had this testimony, that he pleased God.
+By faith Enoch was taken away so that he did not see death, “and was not found, because God had taken him”; for before he was taken he had this testimony, that he pleased God.
 (Hebrews 11:5)